mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Tuesday, 17 June 2025

-- The average temperature today is 15.53˚C,
+- The average temperature today is 16.57˚C,
-- With highs of 16.64˚C and lows of 14.97˚C,
+- With highs of 17.19˚C and lows of 16.08˚C,
-- It may feel like 15.15˚C with broken clouds
+- It may feel like 16.19˚C with few clouds
-- The wind speed is 2.24m/s and visibility is 10000m
+- The wind speed is 3.58m/s and visibility is 10000m
-- The pressure is 1026hPa and humidity is 77%
+- The pressure is 1026hPa and humidity is 73%
 - The sun will rise at 03:48 and set at 20:30

 <!-- weather_marker ends -->